liyangyang515/Spatio-Temporal-Patterns-of-NO2-and-Mobility-Through-the-Variants-of-COVID-19-in-SEA/README.md

 <br>

 ### **Our objectives:**
+This study thus aims to

-1. Identify the temporal changes of NO 2  and mobility throughout the three waves of COVID-19 (Mar 2020 - Feb 2022) in Indonesia
+1. Identify the temporal changes of NO2 and mobility throughout the three waves of COVID-19 (Mar 2020 – Feb 2022) in Indonesia

-2. Evaluate the spatio-temporal patterns in NO 2  level and mobility in the entire SEA throughout Delta and Omicron (Jun 2021 - Feb 2022) using Space-time Cube (STC) and emerging hotspot analysis ​
+2. Evaluate the spatio-temporal patterns of NO2 level and mobility in the entire SEA throughout Delta and Omicron (Jun 2021– Feb 2022) using space time cube and emerging hotspot analysis

-3. Develop a machine learning model to predict NO 2  for SEA and assess the sensitivity of NO 2  to key influencing factors
+3. Develop a machine learning model to predict NO2 for SEA and assess the sensitivity of NO2 to key influencing factors

 <br>